onfido/onfido-sdk-web-sample-app/README.md

 ```

-Git clone the project and run `npm install` and then `npm run dev`.
+Git clone the project and run `npm install` and then `npm run start`.

 ## Internals